ReymondAkpanya/ReymondAkpanya.github.io/_talks/WCCM.md

 location: "Vancouver, Canada"
 ---

-> __Abstract__:A topological interlocking assembly is an arrangement of several rigid blocks that are in
+> __Abstract__: A topological interlocking assembly is an arrangement of several rigid blocks that are in
 > contact with each other and are constrained by a fixed frame such that each subset of blocks is
 > kinematically constrained and therefore cannot be removed from the whole assembly.
 The platonic
 > solids are examples of convex blocks that allow such interlocking assemblies, see [1].
 Exploiting